 Bit 7 6 5 4 3 2 1 0

 Name CMPnEN CnPOL CMPnO CNVTn1 CNVTn0

 R/W R/W R/W R R/W R/W

-POR 0 0 0 0 0 -
+POR 0 0 0 0 0

-Bit 6 CMPnEN: Comparator n enable or disable selection bit
+Bit 6 CMPnEN: Comparator n enable control

-This bit is used to enable the comparator function.
-If this bit is cleared to zero, the comparator n will be switched off and no power consumed even if analog voltages are applied to its inputs.
-When the comparator function is disabled, the comparator n output will be set to zero.
+This is the Comparator n on/off control bit.
+If the bit is zero the comparator n will be switched off and no power consumed even if analog voltages are applied to its inputs.
+For power sensitive applications this bit should be cleared to zero if the comparator n is not used or before the devices enter the SLEEP or IDLE mode.
+Note that the comparator output will be set low when this bit is cleared to zero.